jhkrug/jhkrug.github.io/_posts/2017-01-17-retirement_slope.md

 utilities ([North West Water](http://www.unitedutilities.com/), as was) and the city, the [FSA](http://www.fsa.gov.uk/) this time.
 The last six years being one of the directors of a consultancy company.
-Though not an 'internet' company.
-We got taken out by the collapse of the [dot-com bubble](https://en.wikipedia.org/wiki/Dot-com_bubble), and internal company politics, in early 2002.
+Though not an 'internet' company, we got taken out by the collapse of the [dot-com bubble](https://en.wikipedia.org/wiki/Dot-com_bubble), and internal company politics, in early 2002.
 There's a lesson about [rising tides and